drjasonharrison/WeatherService/README.md

 ## Running it

-At the terminal, execute in the same directory as the README.md file:
+At the terminal, execute in the same directory as the pom.xml file:
 ```
 mvn spring-boot:run
 ```